Webinar Summary: Hotel Distribution in 2021

 With the turbulence experienced in 2020 showing few signs of easing off during the first half of 2021, we invited three leading hospitality experts to discuss how they see behaviors and trends developing over the coming period.

 In our first webinar of the year, Dori Stein, Fornova’s CEO, was joined by Minor Hotels’ Marcos Cadena, Vice President Digital Marketing, Distribution, and CRM and Loyalty, Compass Hospitality’s Tejinder Sidhu, Senior Vice President Business Development and Operations and Agoda’s Andrew Smith, Senior Regional Director for Partner Development.
 You can watch the full webinar here.

-While regions, particularly in Asia have seen some degree of recovery driven largely by the domestic, drive-to market, occupancy spikes seen in the regions particularly during weekends and holiday are expected to continue to be unpredictable due to rolling lockdowns and frequent changes to travel rules are expected to continue for the foreseeable future.
+While regions, particularly in Asia have seen some degree of recovery driven largely by the domestic, drive-to market, occupancy spikes seen in the regions, particularly during weekends and holidays are expected to continue to be unpredictable due to rolling lockdowns and frequent changes to travel rules are expected to continue for the foreseeable future.
 However, hotels are seeing encouraging signs both from their own teams’ ability to pivot to generate new revenue streams and embrace new technology, and also to drive profitability despite significantly reduced profits.

 From Bollywood to spin bikes, hotels are doing whatever it takes to drive demand

 Hotels are thinking on their feet when it comes to optimizing demand generation.
 Voucher schemes and increased use of payment gateways and apps have made it easier than ever before for customers to make bookings and purchase everything from breakfast to spin bikes.